 How’s the nightlife?

 For those who prefer fun in the sun rather than madness under the moon, however, you won’t be disappointed.
-Huntsville boasts a variety of family-friendly museums (U.S. Space and Rocket Center Museum, most notably), parks, rec centers, minor-league sports franchises, arts festivals, and golf courses.
+Huntsville boasts a variety of museums (U.S. Space and Rocket Center Museum, most notably), parks, rec centers, minor-league sports franchises, arts festivals, and golf courses.

 Best of luck, and happy hunting in Huntsville!